ffr4nz/github-dorks/README.md

 python github-dork.py -u dev-nepal                                      # search all repos of an organization

+python github-dork.py -m FEED_TOKEN					# monitor user private feed looking for users to scan

 GH_USER=techgaun GH_PWD=<mypass> python github-dork.py -u dev-nepal     # search as authenticated user

 GH_TOKEN=<github_token> python github-dork.py -u dev-nepal              # search using auth token
 ```

+#### Monitor mode

+Allow users to scan new code from users that merge new code into repositories that you are watching.
+First version just print output and not support background runnning, however target is to create a live feed of posible sensitive data.

 #### Limitations